Using Feasible Action-Space Reduction by Groups to fill Causal Responsibility Gaps in Spatial Interactions: Discussion

 \subsection{Applications}

 Group FeAR along with the tiering algorithm can be used to ascribe backward-looking causal responsibility in spatial interactions.
-Future research could use the continuous version of FeAR~\cite{georgeFeasibleActionSpace2025} to explore group effects in real-life spatial interactions, where actions of agents are reactive to other agents.
+As grid-world simulations with discrete actions and non-adaptive agents limit the external validity of our results, future research incorporating continuous formulations of FeAR~\cite{georgeFeasibleActionSpace2025} and agents with explicit normative reflections~\cite{moralesAutomatedSynthesisNormative2013} might be better at explaining empirically observable behaviours in real-life spatial interactions.

 As group effects necessitate more coordination between agents, in a decentralised setting, group effects should be minimised.
 The presence of group effects might warrant interventions in the form of infrastructural changes (barricades, roundabouts, lanes), active monitoring and policing (crowd control, traffic signals), or through training and testing humans (driver's license).